Richypresh/SE-Git-hw/README.md

-A homework project demonstrating core Git and GitHub workflows: repositories, commits, branching, pull requests, merge conflict resolution, and issue tracking.

-\## Project Description

-This repository was built for a Software Engineering assignment covering the full Git/GitHub collaboration workflow.
-It contains two small Python programs and a documented history of branches, pull requests, a resolved merge conflict, and tracked issues.
+This is my repo for the Git/GitHub homework assignment.
+Honestly, going in I barely knew what to do, so this was mostly me learning as I went.
+It covers making a repo, branching, pull requests, fixing a merge conflict on purpose, and using issues.